JSCasts-episodes/ep4-mocking-and-stubbing-with-sinonjs/README.md

-### Episode 3
+### Episode 4

-This repository is the complete code used in JScasts - Episode 3
+This repository is the complete code used in JScasts - Episode 4

-You can watch the episode here: https://youtu.be/E-zzphx02yM
+You can watch the episode here:.....